 Why is rice the Malagasy staple food?

-Rice is the staple food of Malagasy.
+Vary (rice) is the staple food of the Malagasy people.
 If there is food to cook, a person in the rural areas eats rice three times a day, unlike people in urban area that have snacks and so on.

 Even though served with hanin-kotrana (food such as manioc or sweet potatoes), many kids will still complain that they haven’t had their bite unless they have had their share of rice even if it is just one spoon of it.

-It becomes a struggle to find rice or ranovola (boiled water served with rice) when travelling to a city or overseas but a meal without rice seems insufficient and unfulfilling.
+It becomes a struggle to find vary or ranovola (boiled water served with rice) when travelling to a city or overseas but a meal without rice seems insufficient and unfulfilling.

 Rice is not just merely food in Malagasy culture but is associated with several other aspects of Malagasy life and culture.
 Outside of rice cultivation, rice is also conspicuous in social life and tradition.
 Rice is present in sacrifices; rice full of oil during famadihana (the tradition of turning the bones).
 Any sort of party wouldn't be respectful without rice to share with one another.

-Cassava, sweet potatoes, corn, potatoes and sorghum are all cultivated in Madagascar but why is rice the staple food and if means allow, why does one fill up their plate with rice?
+Cassava, sweet potatoes, corn, potatoes and sorghum are all cultivated in Madagascar but why is vary the staple food and if means allow, why does one fill up their plate with rice?

-According to fedrà (Malagasy holy story) or myths, God created rice.
+According to fedrà (Malagasy holy story) or myths, God created vary.
 Rice has belonged to God since the beginning of time and used to be only produced in heaven.

 God’s daughter, who was married to a human and lived on earth, couldn’t get used to having only hanin-kotrana so she asked for rice from her father.
 But God refused to give rice to humans because rice is God’s food.
 However, her daughter then stole the rice and brought it down to earth, cultivated it and became the staple food here on earth.